LangzeL/GD/README.md

   #### Objective:

-  - Client Meeting and Feature Adjustments
+  - Client Feedback Implementation and Advanced Feature Development

   #### Tasks:

-  1. Prepare the agenda for the client meeting.
+  1. Implement the changes and features suggested during the client meeting.
-  2. Adjust features and designs based on client feedback.
-  3. Start the development of the editing features and admin functionalities.
+  2. Develop the toolbar with text and image editing functionalities.
+  3. Develop the Navbar feature for seamless page navigation for admin.
+  4. Begin initial work on admin login and dashboard features.
+  5. Finalize how the edit function can be implemented on the website.

   #### Deliverables:

-  - Meeting minutes and client feedback
-  - Updated design mockups based on client feedback
+  - Updated website features based on client feedback.
+  - Toolbar and Navbar for admin's ease of use.
+  - Initial version of the admin login and dashboard.
+  - Concrete plan and perhaps a prototype for the edit function on the website.

   #### Sprint Highlights:

-  - **Quick Review**: Successful client meeting led to valuable feedback and feature adjustments.
+  - **Quick Review**: Made significant progress in implementing client's feedback and started working on advanced features like the toolbar, Navbar, and admin dashboard.
-  - **Positive Feedback**: The client was impressed with the initial designs and progress.
+  - **Positive Feedback**: The client was pleased with the prompt implementation of their feedback and the direction in which the project is headed.
-  - **Reflect on Roadblocks and Improvements**: Need to work on the editing features as per client's detailed feedback.
-Consider more frequent client interactions.
+  - **Reflect on Roadblocks and Improvements**: The major challenge remains the edit function's implementation, requiring intricate front-end to back-end communication.
+Need to speed up development in this area and consider technical solutions to ease the process.
+More frequent client meetings could also be beneficial for clarifying feature expectations.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------